Dmitrii-Tomin/torsen_differential/README.md

      This was printed on an old printer, so the fit might be too loose.

 4. **Assemble the Model:**
-   - Follow the assembly instructions provided in the `assembly_guide.pdf` included in the repository.
+   - Follow the assembly instructions provided in the `assembly_guide_torsen.pdf` included in the repository.

 ## Contributing